pavelangelov/High-Quality-Code/Unit-Testing-Exam-Practice/CosmeticsShop/Tests Requirements.md

  - Constructor should set Name, if passed parameter is correct.
  - AddCosmetics should throw NullReferenceException, when passed parameter is null.
  - AddCosmetics should add product, if passed parameter is correct.
+ - RemoveCosmetics should throw NullReferenceException, when passed parameter is null.
+ - RemoveCosmetics should throw InvalidOperationException, if collection does`t contain the product.
+ - RemoveCosmetics should remove product, if passed parameter is correct.

  ## Class - Cosmetics.Products.Product